 Separate business and personal assets

-Create a trust Trusts can be beneficial asset protection strategies, as you are transferring ownership of an asset away from yourself and into a legal structure, so the asset is not yours to lose in the event you are sued.
+Trusts can be beneficial asset protection strategies, as you are transferring ownership of an asset away from yourself and into a legal structure, so the asset is not yours to lose in the event you are sued.
 Anthony Lieu, Lawyer at Legal Vision, says trusts also provide a degree of flexibility.
 “Just as each family is different, each discretionary or family trust is also different.
 Trusts generally take their rules and operation from the trust deed, so each trust will have to abide by a different set of rules,” Lieu says.

 Structuring your assets the right way is one of the most important things you can do to protect your hard-earned wealth.
-As these strategies can be complex, always seek the help of a qualified professional such as your financial planner, lawyer or accountant.
+As these strategies can be complex, always seek the help of a professional such as your financial adviser, lawyer or accountant.

 Wahlstrom Financial Services Pty Ltd, ABN 43 078 015 988, is a Corporate Authorised Representative of Millennium3 Financial Services Pty Ltd ABN 61 094 529 987 an Australian Financial Services Licensee number 244252.
 Millennium3 Financial Services Pty Ltd and Wahlstrom Financial Services Pty Ltd are not responsible for the advice given regarding lending.
 This information (including taxation) is general in nature and does not consider your individual circumstances or needs.
 Do not act until you seek professional advice and consider a Product Disclosure Statement.
 The views and opinions expressed within this letter are those of the author and do not necessarily reflect those of Millennium3 Financial Services Pty Ltd.